Special Weather Statement issued for Gates, Hertford by NWS - NewsBreak

 weather.gov

-Effective: 2022-10-20 08:52:00 EDT Expires: 2022-10-20 09:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Bertie; Gates; Hertford; Northampton FREEZE WARNING WILL EXPIRE AT 9 AM EDT THIS MORNING Temperatures continue to slowly rise this morning.
-Will therefore allow Freeze Warning to expire on time.
+Effective: 2022-10-26 09:50:00 EDT Expires: 2022-10-26 10:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Camden; Chowan; Eastern Currituck; Gates; Pasquotank; Perquimans; Western Currituck DENSE FOG ADVISORY WILL EXPIRE AT 10 AM EDT THIS MORNING Visibility continues to improve this morning and the advisory will be allowed to expire on schedule.

 weather.gov